 Fortum's wind farm at Ånstadblåheia in Sortland, Norway, contributes to local jobs, tax revenue for the municipality and support for local measures.

 Fortum’s Loviisa nuclear power plant has produced clean energy since 1977.
 We invest in the responsible management of all waste, and, in fact, our nuclear waste management processes are globally advanced.

 Hydropower plays an important role in our journey towards a cleaner world.
 Solutions that are tailored to each water system to secure biodiversity are key in responsible hydropower operations.

-Fortum is the first in Finland to open its district heating network to all clean energy producers.
+Fortum was the first in Finland to open two-way district heating network for all clean energy producers.
 By utilising waste heat we can together make the Finnish energy system more sustainable, more efficient and cleaner.

 Renewable energy plays a vital role in the change towards a cleaner world, and solar and wind in particular offer huge opportunities for growth.
 In Russia, our wind and solar power projects are helping to reshape the country’s energy system.

 In December 2017 the 100-MW Pavagada solar plant was connected to the grid in India.
 Thousands of migrant workers from diverse backgrounds around the country, with different religions, cultures, ethnicities, language, food habits and social rituals were involved in the construction phase.